sisungo/airup/INSTALL.md

  - [cbindgen](https://github.com/mozilla/cbindgen): Generates C headers.

 ## Configuration
 Some Airup functions are configured at build time.
-The build manifest which is located at `build_manifest.json` stores primitive configuration items that cannot be set at runtime.
-Its example is at `docs/resources/build_manifest.json`.
+The build manifest which is located at `build_manifest.rs` stores primitive configuration items that cannot be set at runtime.
+Its example is at `docs/resources/build_manifest.rs`.
 Definitions to its
 items:
  - `os_name`: Name of the OS build.
  - `config_dir`: Path of Airup's configuration directory, which stores security policy, system configuration, etc.